 WHAT TO DO & WHAT NOT TO DO

-The most common eye injuries are when something gets stuck in your eye, chemicals get into your eye, or you experience a fall or blunt force trauma.
-Knowing how to respond in an eye emergency can help prevent permanent damage and loss of vision.
+The most common eye injuries include situations where something gets stuck in your eye, chemicals enter your eye, or you experience a fall or blunt force trauma.
+Understanding how to respond in these scenarios is crucial for effective emergency eye treatment, as it can help prevent permanent damage and loss of vision.
+Additionally, being aware of eye emergency symptoms is essential, along with seeking proper eye care guidance.

 CHEMICALS